-(a) The Chief Judge is in charge of the overall results process at a race.
-This includes determining the finish order of the race, finish times of the riders as appropriate for the discipline, number of laps completed, any mid-race competitions, and any additional rankings of the riders, such as omnium or stage race standings.

-- (b) Protests may be made to the Chief Judge concerning preliminary postings of results, but the decision of the Chief Judge on finish order and time is final. - (c) The Chief Judge will maintain a record of riders entered in the race, and will provide a report of riders starting the various events to the Chief Referee so that charges and fees owed to USA Cycling may be calculated. - (d) The Chief Judge works with the Registrar to develop the start list, the Starter to ensure that there is a record of which riders started, the Secretary (in track, cyclo-cross and mountain bike events), and the Chief Referee to be certain that the results reflect any penalties assessed by the Chief Referee. - (e) When the Race Director has hired a professional timing company, the Chief Judge works in conjunction with them and verifies their results. - 1G8.
+- (a) The Chief Judge is in charge of the overall results process at a race.
+This includes determining the finish order of the race, finish times of the riders as appropriate for the discipline, number of laps completed, any mid-race competitions, and any additional rankings of the riders, such as omnium or stage race standings. - (b) Protests may be made to the Chief Judge concerning preliminary postings of results, but the decision of the Chief Judge on finish order and time is final. - (c) The Chief Judge will maintain a record of riders entered in the race, and will provide a report of riders starting the various events to the Chief Referee so that charges and fees owed to USA Cycling may be calculated. - (d) The Chief Judge works with the Registrar to develop the start list, the Starter to ensure that there is a record of which riders started, the Secretary (in track, Cyclocross and mountain bike events), and the Chief Referee to be certain that the results reflect any penalties assessed by the Chief Referee. - (e) When the Race Director has hired a professional timing company, the Chief Judge works in conjunction with them and verifies their results. - 168.
 Assistant Judges.
 The assistant judges assist the Chief Judge in the results process.
-A timing/photo-finish operator is considered to be an assistant judge. - 169.
-Registrars.
-The registrars shall confirm that each entrant has presented a valid racing license (or direct electronic proof of said license via their USA Cycling account), is the person named on the license, and is qualified and properly entered according to the rules of the race event.
+A timing/photo-finish operator is considered to be an assistant judge.
+169. Registrars.
+The registrars shall confirm that each entrant has presented a valid racing license (or direct electronic proof of said license via their USA Cycling - valid racing license (or direct electronic proof of said license via their USA Cycling account), is the person named on the license, and is qualified and properly entered according to the rules of the race event.